Watering pepper plants is tricky.

 Watering Outdoor Hot Pepper Plants

-Larger outdoor containers may also be watered from the bottom, if you choose.
+Larger outdoor containers can also be watered from the bottom, if you choose.

-Position the pots in the container and fill it with water so that the it reaches halfway up the pots.
+In either scenario, position the pots in the watering container.
+Then fill it with water so that the it reaches halfway up the pots.

 Leave the water for about 30 minutes to an hour to allow the pepper roots to soak up all the moisture.